 A research plan communicates the essential information: what, who, why, when, where - in a written format.
 A good research plan helps you keep the overarching research goals in mind as you work through how you want to answer your research question(s).

 While the research plan is usually crafted at the beginning of a new project, the subsequent use differs: Sometimes, it is rarely used after creation.
 But in other cases, the plan gets used during research execution and analysis or gets transformed into a final research report.

 Researchers describe the plans as a crucial point for their research practice.
 Cordula Hansen, who works as a UX Designer and Developer in the field of Virtual Reality sees it as a moment of focusing on how to get to valuable research output:

 „I'm responsible for getting good information from our participants.
 So making the plan is a really good way of thinking about what we should be doing, what we should be asking, and if we need quantitative research.
 So obviously rather than having all that in my head, I want to have it on paper and in front of me.“

-Research plans are standard research practice, so let’s take a closer look at the benefits of writing a research plan.
+Research plans (or sometimes also called research designs) are standard research practice, so let’s take a closer look at the benefits of writing a research plan.

 Why write a user research plan at all?